 Post By RelatedRelated Post

-- Deck construction – Is the deck stamped?
-Commercial zero-turn mowers typically have decks made of several pieces of continuously welded heavy-gauge steel, while residential mowers have decks of lighter-gauge steel stamped in a press.
-For homeowners, stamped decks will be more than adequate, but for properties with rough terrain they may be less durable than the welded decks found on most professional mowers.
-Welded decks appear on commercial-grade products and are constructed to stand up to more ruggeddaily use.
+Is the deck stamped?
+Commercial zero turn mowers typically have decks made of several pieces of continuously welded heavy-gauge steel, while residential mowers have decks of lighter-gauge steel stamped in a press.
+For homeowners, stamped decks will be more than adequate, but for properties with rough terrain, they may be less durable than the welded decks found on most professional mowers.
+Welded decks appear on commercial-grade products and are constructed to stand up to more rugged daily use.
 Also look to see if the mower has small wheels designed to raise the deck over uneven terrain to protect the lawn from getting cut too short, or scalped.
 How many gauge wheels does the deck have, and are they adjustable to accommodate different cutting heights?

-- Engine design –Zero-turn mowers at the lower end of the pricing spectrum may come equipped with a single-cylinder engine.
-Twin-cylinder OHV engines are becoming more prevalent, and arewidely used on commercial grade zero-turn-radius mowers.
+Zero turn mowers at the lower end of the pricing spectrum may come equipped with a single-cylinder engine.
+Twin-cylinder OHV engines are becoming more prevalent, and are widely used on commercial grade zero-turn-radius mowers.
 These engines are more powerful and run smoother (less vibration).

-- User friendly – Are you a novice or an expert operator?
+Are you a novice or an expert operator?
 Some zero turn mowers allow you to adjust your mowing speed to match your level of comfort and control.
 Choosing the “high mode” gives you maximum speed for mowing flat, open spaces in your yard.
-The “low mode” allows for enhanced maneuverability when cutting around trees, landscaping, or other tight spaces – reducing the amount of time you’ll spend with a hand trimmer when done mowing.
+The “low mode” allows for enhanced maneuverability when cutting around trees, landscaping, or other tight spaces – reducing the amount of time you’ll spend with a hand trimmer when mowing is finished.
 The low-speed option also provides more graduated speed changes with your control arms.

-- Price – Zero-turn mowers range in price from just less than $2,500 to a little more than $6,000 for residential versions, and more for commercial ones.
-While it’s possible to get a quality zero-turn at the lower end of the price range, keep in mind riding mowers at higher range of the spectrum usually come equipped with more features and added durability.
+Zero turn mowers range in price from just less than $2,500 to a little more than $6,000 for residential versions, and more for commercial ones.
+While it’s possible to get a quality zero turn at the lower end of the price range, keep in mind riding mowers at a higher range of the spectrum usually come equipped with more features and added durability.

-Finally, while zero-turn mowers can significantly reduce the amount of time and effort involved in caring for a large acreage, you’ll still need to follow appropriate lawn mower safety practices.
-To learn more about lawn mowing and zero-turn mowers, visit www.toro.com.
+Finally, while zero turn mowers can significantly reduce the amount of time and effort involved in caring for large acreage, you’ll still need to follow appropriate lawn mower safety practices.
+To learn more about lawn mowing and zero turn mowers, visit www.toro.com.